bnussbau/laravel-trmnl-server/README.md

 ##### 🔌 Plugin System

-- Enable configurable plugins via the Web Interface.
 - Ensure compatibility with the trmnl-laravel package.
 - Implement auto-discovery for plugins.

-##### ⏳ Scheduling

-- Move task scheduling from console.php to a Web Interface.
-- Allow users to configure custom schedule intervals.

 ##### 🖥️ “Native” Plugins

-- Add built-in plugins such as (as an example):
-    - ☁️ Weather
-    - 💬 Quotes
-    - 🏡 Home Assistant integration
+- Architecture for native plugins.
-- Provide Web UI controls to enable/disable plugins.
+- Configuration UI

-##### 📦 Visual Studio Code Devcontainer
-* ~~Add a .devcontainer to this repo for easier development with Docker.~~ ✅

 #####  Improve Code Coverage

 - Expand Pest tests to cover more functionality.
-- Increase code coverage (currently at 86.9%).
+- Increase code coverage

 ### 🤝 Contribution
 Contributions are welcome!
 If you’d like to improve the project, follow these steps:

 1. Open an Issue
     - Before submitting a pull request, create an issue to discuss your idea.
     - Clearly describe the feature or bug fix you want to work on.
 2. Fork the Repository & Create a Branch
 3. Make Your Changes & Add Tests
     - Ensure your code follows best practices.
     - Add Pest tests to cover your changes.
 4. Run Tests
       - `php artisan test`
 5. Submit a Pull Request (PR)
     - Push your branch and create a PR.
     - Provide a clear description of your changes.